Capulin Volcano National Monument

 Visitor Center

 As with other parks, start at the visitor center.
 They have a good movie that will help you understand more about the volcano and it’s history, plus the surrounding volcanic field.
 During the summer the rangers have interpretive programs.
+They will also tell you how to pronounce Capulin (cah poo leen) and that the name actually comes from the chokecherries that grew at the top.

 Scenic Drive